DataBiosphere/terra/docs/dev-guides/personal-environments.md

 </details>

- To connect `kubectl` to the cluster, you must first update `kubeconfig` with the proper credentials.
+ To connect `kubectl` to the cluster, first update `kubeconfig` with the proper credentials.
 `gcloud container` has a [clusters get-credentials](https://cloud.google.com/sdk/gcloud/reference/container/clusters/get-credentials) option to support exactly this use case.
-In our case we need to specify both the project and zone as well as the cluster name:
+In the present case case it is necessary to specify both the project and zone as well as the cluster name:
 ```shell script
 $ gcloud container clusters get-credentials terra-integration --zone us-central1-a --project terra-kernel-k8s
 ```